-In Figures 4-6, countries are ordered alphabetically within each region (CE, BC and FSU) and differentiated by the background color: light grey for Central Europe, light red for Baltic countries, and light blue for other former Soviet countries.
-Figure 4 shows age-specific contributions to the change in e† for ages 5 and above, respectively, by period (results for ages 0-4 depicted in Supplemental material Figure 7).
-The periods are the same as in the previous Figure: stagnation (blue), improvements (green), deterioration (red), divergence (purple), and convergence (orange).
-The threshold age occurred around the age groups where changes in lifespan variation were usually the lowest by period (e.g. Russia ages 55-59, Slovakia 65-69, Slovenia 70-74).
-Bars on the left (decreases in variation) came about from mortality decrease at young ages or increase at old ages, separated by the threshold age.
-Conversely, bars on the right (increase in variation) were produced by mortality increase at young ages or mortality decrease at old ages.
-If the colors were all lined up on one side it suggests that mortality changed in different directions for younger compared to older ages.
+In Figs. 4–6, countries are ordered alphabetically within each region (CE, BC, and FSU) and differentiated by the background color: light gray for Central Europe, light red for Baltic countries, and light blue for other FSU countries.
+Figure 4 shows age-specific contributions to the change in e† for ages 5 and above, respectively, by period (results for ages 0–4 are depicted in Fig. A7 in the online appendix).
+The periods are the same as in the previous figure: stagnation (blue), improvements (green), deterioration (red), divergence (purple), and convergence (orange).
+The threshold age occurred around the age groups where changes in lifespan variation were usually the lowest by period (e.g., Russia ages 55–59, Slovakia ages 65–69, and Slovenia ages 70–74).
+Bars on the left (decreases in variation) came about from mortality decreases at young ages or increases at old ages, separated by the threshold age.
+Conversely, bars on the right (increases in variation) were produced by mortality increases at young ages or mortality decreases at old ages.
+Colors lining up on one side would suggest that mortality changed in different directions for younger compared with older ages.

+[place Figure 4 about here]

-Over the long period of e0 stagnation (blue), changes in e† were driven by mortality increase at all ages above around age 20, which expanded age at death variability in young-adult ages; and compressed variation at older ages in all countries.
-It is worth noting that these changes mostly offset each other since the old age compression was comparable to the net expansion of mortality experienced by children and younger adults.
-In fact, in Bulgaria and Belarus, the compression caused by mortality increase over older ages was greater than the expansion made by mortality increase among younger ages.
-A similar pattern was observed during the period of e0 deterioration among Baltic and other FSU countries following the collapse of the FSU (red).
+Over the long period of e0 stagnation (blue), changes in e† were driven by mortality increases at all ages above approximately age 20, which expanded variability in age at death at young-adult ages and compressed variation at older ages in all countries.
+It is worth noting that these changes mostly offset each other: the old-age compression was comparable with the net expansion of mortality experienced by children and younger adults.
+In fact, in Bulgaria and Belarus, the compression caused by mortality increases over older ages was greater than the expansion made by mortality increases among younger ages.
+A similar pattern was observed during the period of e0 deterioration among BC and other FSU countries following the collapse of the FSU (red).
 Lifespan variability mostly increased, which was explained by expansion of mortality at young and middle ages, alongside smaller compression at older ages during this period.
-By contrast Central European countries experienced little change in mortality during this period.
+By contrast, CE countries experienced little change in mortality during this period.

-Opposing these trends, over the period of improvements during the 1980s (green), the BC and other FSU followed a western pattern with e† decreases mostly caused by mortality decline at younger ages outpacing mortality decline over older ages and leading to overall compression in mortality.
-Mortality change was smaller and the age patterns of change were more variable in CE during this period.
+Opposing these trends, over the period of improvements during the 1980s (green), the BC and other FSU countries followed a Western pattern, with e† decreases mostly caused by mortality decline at younger ages outpacing mortality decline over older ages and leading to overall compression in mortality.
+Mortality change was smaller, and the age patterns of change were more variable in CE during this period.
 From 1994 onward (purple and orange), all countries experienced e† compression at younger ages and expansion at older ages overall.
-However in the early years (1994-2000), mortality increases at younger ages led to increases in e† in FSU before reversing itself in recent years.
-Importantly, during this post-1994 period, mortality changes at relatively young ages (20-50) had the largest impact on e† changes
+However, in the early years (1994–2000), mortality increases at younger ages led to increases in e† in FSU before reversing itself in recent years.
+Importantly, during this post-1994 period, mortality changes at relatively young ages (20–50) had the largest impact on e† changes.

-[Figure 4 about here]

-The Contribution of Different Causes of Death to Changes In Lifespan Variability
+The Contribution of Different Causes of Death to Changes in Lifespan Variability